wjuncc/demo/_posts/2017-11-18-React-Radium-实例3.markdown

       this.props.block && styles.block
     ]}>
 ```
 For the `button` tags has only one `style` attribute to store the inline style code, and it will be translate finally to inline style by react autoly.There is no choice but to put all information into `style` attribute either simple css default inline style, or react style object or complex radium `styles`.
-In other words, We can't add new style attribute likes data-style.
+In other words, we can't add new style attribute likes data-style.
 Remember that you are  messing with new created attribute which make trouble of html reflection.

 what has happened to it?
 We added a pair of square brackets inside the braces. we change the braces outside, and add a comma and a statement inside.
 This statement is the key to magic .The props of the `Button` instance in front of the bitwise operator, which means the judge statement.
 If the props is true, will apply the `block` css.
 On the other hand, if false, delete `block` setting.